 So why have I used an image of the title sequence to the TV show?
 I know it’s a bit of a cheat, but it wraps up all of the gooey awesome map stuff and perfectly translates it to the screen.
 The sense of scale, the relationships of places, the spaces for the imagination, the feel of the world itself.
 It’s all there.
 It’s a map come to life.

-Some readers might point out that Dune is a science fiction novel.
-But not only is it far more fantasy than science fiction, it’s also a great map, too.
 I love that it centres on the pole, and dozens of place names scattered everywhere, not because they’re all mentioned in the novel, but because that’s just where they are.
 It offers hours of amusement, and best of all it’s a window into the world: names like “Shield Wall” and “Imperial Basin” tell you about this world before you even start reading, and the naming patterns of the sietches give insight into the rules and practices Dune’s people.

 As with so many things in the Harry Potter series, the Marauder’s Map is a delightful twist on a fictional staple.
 It’s simple too: a map that shows you where everyone is.
 It’s what many a reader has always hoped for (tell me you’ve never read Lord of the Rings and wished someone could tell you where the hell Frodo is).
 Never mind that it’s a thing of beauty, nor that the incantation to open and close it never fail to elicit a smile.
 The Marauder’s Map may not be a true fantasy map as we all think of them, but it’s perhaps the most fun.